 He was so fucking naive.

-“B, you don’t owe these crazy fucks any…” Wylie fell silent as the darkness flashed and light dazzled his night vision.
+“B, you don’t owe these crazy fucks any—” Wylie fell silent as the darkness flashed and light dazzled his night vision.
 He hissed and covered his face with his arms.
 “Shit.”

 Wylie stayed hunched until the blinding pain throbbing behind his eyes began to fade.
-An outdoor lamp illuminated the driveway where the van rolled to a stop in front of a garage.
+An outdoor lamp illuminated the driveway where the van rolled to a stop in front of a large, multi-car garage.
 Diego cut the engine and silence descended.
-Wylie squinted up to the front once his eyes adjusted, and he met Diego’s dark glare.
+Wylie squinted up to the front once his eyes adjusted, and met Diego’s dark glare.